sascommunities/sas-global-forum-2020/papers/4602-2020-Heda/README.md

 4. In Grafana, log into the service

    1. Initially, the username/password will be <u>admin/admin</u>.
-Afterwards you can change it to what you want.
-I have used <u>esp62sas</u>
+Afterwards you can change the password to what you want.

 5. Set up Data Source